LearnOnDemandSystems/docs/lod/lab-profile-cloning.md

 Cloning a lab profile using Export/Import is not recommended for typical lab cloning, but may be useful depending on your needs.

    >[!alert] When using Export/Import, some lab components are not exported, and will not be in a new lab profile when you import the exported files.
 It is highly recommended to use **Save As** to clone lab profiles.
-You should only use Export/Import to clone a lab if you accept the risk that the cloned lab may not contain all lab components and settings.]
+You should only use Export/Import to clone a lab if you accept the risk that the cloned lab may not contain all lab components and settings.
+>
+> Lab Profiles that have Start States configured on them should not be cloned.
+Cloning a Lab Profile with a Start State may cause the cloned Lab Profile to work improperly.
+If you need to clone a lab that has a Start State, remove the Start State, clone the lab and recapture the Start State.

 ### Export